 ■ Line 13.
-If the corporation does business in another state that doesn't recognize its S corporation status and imposes a franchise or income tax on the corporation, Wisconsin resident shareholders may be able to claim credits on their individual income tax returns for their proportionate shares of the tax paid.
-Credits are allowed only if the income taxed by the other state is considered income for Wisconsin income tax purposes.
+If the corporation does business in another state and either the corporation or its shareholders must pay an income or franchise tax on or measured by the corporation's income earned there, the Wisconsin resident shareholders may be able to claim credits on their individual income tax returns for their pro rata shares of the tax paid.
+Credits are allowed only if the income taxed by the other state is considered taxable income by Wisconsin.